 - simple effective layout.

-- (re)organizing the information for insights, (here by separating into communication channels you do and do not cannot control).
+- organize and reorganize the information for insights, (in this example by separating into communication channels you do and do not cannot control).

 - highlighting transition points where there’s a risk of losing prospects.